 Place the root end down in the jar and add about two inches of cold or room temperature water, just enough to cover the white roots.
 The direct sunlight and water will not only keep them fresh but keep them growing.

 Change out the water every other day to keep them lasting longer.
-Simply dump out the water that is in the jar and then add in another inch or two of fresh cold or room temperature water.
+Simply dump out the water that is in the jar and then add in another inch or two of fresh cold or room-temperature water.

 Using this method will allow you to just cut off what you need from the onions and they will continue to grow.
 Like having a little onion garden right on your windowsill.

-There are a couple of ways that you can store green onions in the fridge and keep them lasting you a few days to a week.
-All you need is a jar, produce bag, and a paper towel.
+There are a couple of ways that you can store green onions in the fridge and keep them lasting a few days to a week.
+All you need is a jar, a produce bag, and a paper towel.